WizardTim/WizardTim-captions/README.md

 |  1 | [PSU 3/4" Binding Post to USB A Adapter Assembly](https://www.youtube.com/watch?v=g8ivYxvZa-0)                | [en-AU](./WT-YT-V-1/en-AU.txt)                           | [en-AU](./WT-YT-V-1/en-AU.vtt)                      |

 ## Formatting
-* Files for each langauge use the [IETF BCP 47](https://www.w3.org/International/articles/language-tags/) language tag as the filename.
+* Files for each language use the [IETF BCP 47](https://www.w3.org/International/articles/language-tags/) language tag as the filename.
 * ***Title & Description*** are stored in a .txt file with the first line being the title, and all lines below being the description.
 * ***Captions*** are stored in a .vtt (WebVTT) file (advanced subtitle formats such as SubStation Alpha are not supported).

 ## FAQ

+### Do people watch your videos with captions enabled?
+Yes, as of 2022, 32% of viewers watch with English captions, many from countries where the primary language is not English.

 ### Can I contribute corrections here?
-Yes, you can create a pull request with corrections, those changes will be reflected on YouTube when I merge it.
+Yes, you can create a pull request with corrections and I will review them, those changes will be reflected on YouTube when I merge it.

 ### Can I submit translations for different languages?
-Yes, you can create a pull request with translations for any ISO recognised language (if it isn't recognised ask in a GitHub issue).
+Yes, you can create a pull request with translations for any ISO 639 recognised language (if it isn't recognised ask in a GitHub issue).

 ### Can I submit translations for regional language variations?
-I don't think there's much point in spending the time for different en-AU / en-US versions (currently YouTube doesn't support this anyway), they are close enough.
-However if you want to contribute a variation; ask in a GitHub issue.
+I don't think there's much point in spending the time for different en-AU / en-US versions (currently YouTube doesn't support this anyway), they are close enough anyway.
+However, if you want to contribute a variation for something with more significant differences like zh-CN / zh-TW or similar, ask in a GitHub issue.

 ### Why create a GitHub repository for captions?
-YouTube removed community captions and a public repo is better for accessibility and tracking changes.
+YouTube removed community captions and a public repository is better for accessibility, tracking changes and moderation.

 ### Will those captions appear on LBRY (Odysee)?
 No, those platforms currently don't support captions.